steeve/script.pulsar.dummy/README.md

 Once the list is complete, just send it to the callback URL.

-Also, no use to send more than a page worth of links.
+Also, there is no use to send more than a page worth of links to Pulsar, as they are supposed to be relevant anyway.